ltw-webdev-4/curriculum/javascript-less-carousel.md

       - code_before: |
           If you ever want to add another slide to your carousel you have to come into the CSS and add the appropriate new selectors.

-          *Another benefit of using Javascript is that the JS code would help maintain all this complex CSS.*
+          *Another benefit of using JavaScript is that the JS code would help maintain all this complex CSS.*

           Now, we’d like to make the first slide visible on the page.
 That requires a simple tweak to our HTML.
         code_lang: html